-Angelina Jolie Called A Phony By Brad PItt Referencing Actress’ Interview?
+Angelina Jolie Called A Phony By Brad Pitt Referencing Actress’ Interview?

 “Brad agreed to let Angie take their kids to Cambodia,” the insider adds, “because he was promised the opportunity soon after to have some of them for two whole weeks.”

-Prior to this, Angelina insisted that Brad only be allowed supervised visits which would include therapy sessions and before visits, the actor was expected to undergo drug and alcohol testing.
+Prior to this, Angelina insisted that Brad only be allowed supervised visits which would include therapy sessions, and before visits, the actor was expected to undergo drug and alcohol testing.

 The insistence regarding drug and alcohol testing reportedly stemmed from the incident that caused Angelina to file for divorce.
 The said incident involved a supposedly intoxicated Pitt lunging at their 15-year-old son Maddox.
 An FBI investigation was then launched against Pitt for which the star has since been cleared.